BekMart/pile_fansite/README.md

 ### - Success page

-- Once the subscription form has been completed correctly, the success page will appear, with a message thanking them for supporting the band and ensuring them that they will recieve future newsletters.
+- Once the subscription form has been completed correctly, the success page will appear, with a message thanking the user for supporting the band and ensuring them that they will recieve future newsletters.
 - This gives the user piece of mind that their details have been acknowledged and logged correctly.
 - The page layout is consistent with the rest of the website and the navigation bar is displayed so they can return and continue to browse the rest of the website easily.